 Carefully remove the tree from the container keeping the soil around the roots intact.
 It helps to tap the outside of the container to loosen the edge.
 Carefully slide the tree from the container.
 Don’t yank the tree out of the container as this can separate the roots from the tree.
 If there are any tightly circled roots, gently separate and spread them with your fingers before planting.

 Plant them at the same height they were grown in the container (at the crown where the bark changed from green to brown) with plenty of room for the roots.
 Partially fill the planting hole with the native soil.
 Set the tree in the middle of the hole with plenty of room for the roots.
 Avoid planting the tree too deep.
-Using some soil, secure the tree in a straight position, then fill with native soil and firming the soil around the lower roots making sure there are no air pockets.
+Using some soil, secure the tree in a straight position, then fill with native soil and firm the soil around the lower roots making sure there are no air pockets.
 Keep backfilling until the soil is level with the root collar.
-Do not add soil amendments such as compost, peat, or bark this can cause root fungus.
-Do not use fertilizer, potting soil or chemicals on your young trees.
+Do not add soil amendments such as compost, peat, or bark as this can cause root fungus.
+Do not use fertilizer, potting soil, or chemicals on your young trees.

-Remove any ties, tags and labels from the trees to prevent girdling branches and trunks.
+Remove any ties, tags, and labels from the trees to prevent girdling branches and trunks.

 You do not need to prune your trees at this time.
 After next summer’s growing season, you can do any necessary pruning during the following winter months.

 Do not fertilize the trees when planting.
-Your trees received fertilizer this spring at the nursery, so you do not need to fertilize until next spring.
-We recommend a time-released fertilizer with balanced micronutrients, such as the Scotts Osmocote Indoor/Outdoor 19-6-12, Espoma Holly Tone or Tree Tone Organic Fertilizer (available at most Garden Centers).
+Your trees received fertilizer this spring at the nursery, so you do not need to fertilize them until next spring.
+We recommend a time-released fertilizer with balanced micronutrients, such as the Scotts Osmocote Indoor/Outdoor 19-6-12, Espoma Holly Tone, or Tree Tone Organic Fertilizer (available at most Garden Centers).
 Do not expect your trees to grow rapidly this first year.
 The trees will be putting a majority of their energy into new root production.
 Once established, they will make rapid growth in the following years.